mitranim/try/readme.md

 ## Overview

-Shorter error handling in Go, like the rejected [`try` proposal](https://golang.org/design/32437-try-builtin), and fairly similar to Swift's.
+Shorter error handling in Go, like the rejected [`try` proposal](https://golang.org/design/32437-try-builtin), and fairly similar to Swift's (but with stacktraces).

-Uses a combination of `defer` and panics to make code _significantly_ shorter, at an acceptable runtime cost. **Keeps `error` in the function signatures.** Also automatically ensures stacktraces, by tightly coupling to "github.com/pkg/errors".
+Uses a combination of `defer` and panics to make code _significantly_ shorter, at an acceptable runtime cost. **Keeps `error` in the function signatures.** Also automatically ensures stacktraces (tightly coupled to ["github.com/pkg/errors"](https://github.com/pkg/errors)).

 See API docs at https://pkg.go.dev/github.com/mitranim/try.